precice/tutorials/flow-over-heated-plate-nearest-projection/README.md

 Fluid participant:

-* OpenFOAM (buoyantPimpleFoam).
+* OpenFOAM (buoyantFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

 Solid participant: